What is a Minimum Viable Product?

-A minimum viable product, or MVP, represents the earliest stage in a product’s development cycle at which the company believes it has enough features to attract early-adopter customers and validate a product idea.
-In industries such as software, or for companies with limited funding, the MVP can help the product team receive user feedback as quickly as possible, which they can use to iterate and improve the product.
+A minimum viable product, or MVP, is a product with enough features to attract early-adopter customers and validate a product idea early in the product development cycle.
+In industries such as software, the MVP can help the product team receive user feedback as quickly as possible to iterate and improve the product.

 Eric Ries, who introduced the concept of the minimum viable product as part of his Lean Startup methodology, describes the purpose of an MVP this way: It is the version of a new product that allows a team to collect the maximum amount of validated learning about customers with the least amount of effort.